 If the client requests additional punch list items after PL2, these items will be considered follow up items.

-Dean Cabinetry reserves the right to charge a $150 processing fee for follow up items.
+Dean Cabinetry reserves the right to charge a $150 processing fee for follow up items including:

 Follow up items will be completed at the convenience of Dean Cabinetry’s installation schedule.

-Can my contractor or myself install my cabinets?
+Can my contractor or myself install the cabinets?

 When you choose to install the cabinetry yourself or use another contractor, you are also accepting the management of punch list, final field measurements, and the final materials list.

 When should I schedule my countertop template and installation?